MerelyLogical/blog/pages/nas.md

 ssh user@hostname
 ```

+{: .todo}
-> TODO: this works on some of my local computers but not all?
+> this works on some of my local computers but not all?

+{: .todo}
-> TODO: motherboard supports wake-on-lan, might want to try it out
+> motherboard supports wake-on-lan, might want to try it out

 # Setting up remote desktop

+{: .highlight}
 > Remote CLI works, now for remote GUI.
 >
 > NoMachine seems to have a lot more features but it feels like its meant to be